What is a Weak Personality?

 Fear of criticism and failure are two closely related fears that can cause you to make bad decisions.

 Fear of criticism: When you’re afraid of being judged by others, it’s easy for your self-confidence to take a hit because you don’t want to let them down.
-This type of fear can be an issue for anyone who has ever been told “you need improvement” or “do better next time.”
+This type of fear can be an issue for anyone who has ever been told, “You need improvement” or “Do better next time.”

 4. Being Judgmental and Suspicious

-When someone is judgmental, they tend to be closed-minded because they don’t want to listen or learn anything new from anyone else.
+When someone is judgmental, they tend to be closed-minded because they don’t want to listen to or learn anything new from anyone else.
 They also tend not to trust others unless they have proof that they deserve it (and even then).

 If you find yourself being this way towards others; then chances are good that there’s something wrong with how you view yourself as well.

 Trauma in childhood can lead to poor self-esteem and low self-confidence.
 This trauma may be emotional or physical, depending on the severity of the event.

 For example, some children who witness domestic abuse or sexual abuse often develop poor coping skills.
 The result?
 People who have experienced childhood trauma may struggle with low self-esteem and low self-confidence as adults.

 It’s no secret that genetics plays a role in how we perceive ourselves and others around us.
 For example, there are certain personality traits that seem to run in families, such as introversion vs. extroversion, but these traits can also be passed down through generations, even if they were not present in previous generations.

 Blaming others for your problems is a common way of avoiding taking responsibility for your own actions.